JackMcKew/pyinstaller-action-linux/README.md

 - `pypi_url` = `https://pypi.python.org/`
 - `pypi_index_url` = `https://pypi.python.org/simple`

+If the application requires `Tkinter`, ensure to set the `tkinter` argument to true (this is under the `with` similar to how path is defined).

 > If you are using the default Python `gitignore` file, ensure to remove `.spec`